 You can take French lessons here.

 It means warning your friends and family beforehand, of course.
 And it takes some time before you remember to do it more than once or twice a day.
 But that way you will be exercising forming French sentences not just on paper, but orally.
 And when the time comes to use it, the phrases will be familiar to you.
 Just remember: if you can survive talking aloud to yourself where other people might hear, you can definitely survive talking to a real person!

-To avoid any such embarrassment, you could take French lessons London or Glasgow with a Superprof tutor!
+To avoid any such embarrassment, you could take French courses Montreal or Ontario with a Superprof tutor!